 Surfing and windsurfing

 When the surf's up, you can find crystal clear waters and white sands in Gippsland along the coast of Wilsons Promontory National Park.
 More advanced surfers can find some excellent world-class beach breaks at Cape Paterson, Venus Bay and Waratah Bay as well as Red Bluff at Lake Tyers Beach, Salmon Rocks at West Cape Beach in the Cape Conran Coastal Park and Bastion Point Beach in Mallacoota.

-Beaches such as Inverloch and Lakes Entrance have gentle uncrowded waves ideal for surfing beginners, and would-be surfers can attend a beachside surf school to learn the techniques for catching a wave.
+Beaches such as Sandy Point, Inverloch and Lakes Entrance have gentle uncrowded waves ideal for surfing beginners, and would-be surfers can attend a beachside surf school to learn the techniques for catching a wave.